magento/magento-cloud-docker/.github/PULL_REQUEST_TEMPLATE.md

 ### Contribution checklist
  - [ ] Pull request has a meaningful description of its purpose
- - [ ] Pull request has meaningful release notes and documentation
+ - [ ] Pull request introduces user-facing changes and includes meaningful release notes and documentation
  - [ ] All commits are accompanied by meaningful commit messages